Electricity sector in the Philippines: National Power Corporation

 The WESM was developed in order to establish a competitive, efficient, transparent and reliable market for electricity where a level playing field exists among WESM Participants and prices are governed as far as practicable by commercial and market forces.
 The WESM was created by virtue of Section 30 of Republic Act No. 9136, otherwise known as the Electric Power Industry Reform Act (EPIRA) of 2001.
 WESM is where the generators sell their excess capacities not covered by contracts and where the customers buy additional capacities on top of their contracts.
 WESM encourages efficiency of the electricity supply through competition.
 It currently operates in Luzon and Visayas.
 However, plans are underway to operate it also in Mindanao.
 WESM is a precursor in the implementation of the Retail Competition and Open Access (RCOA).

 Trading in the WESM is bounded by the WESM Rules.
 The WESM Rules set forth the trading mechanism and the Price Determination Methodology which is approved by the ERC.
 WESM trading happens every hour 24x7.
 All the Generators in Luzon and Visayas submit offers (MW quantity and corresponding price) to be scheduled and thereby provide electricity to the Grid.
 The offers are ranked from the cheapest to the most expensive offer until the forecasted demand for the hour by the Independent Market Operator (IMO) is met.
 Where the intersection of supply and demand meets, then that becomes the system marginal price (SMP).
-However the prices are further adjusted for losses or congestion price for each location in the Grid represented by a market trading noe (MTN).
+However, the prices are further adjusted for losses or congestion price for each location in the Grid represented by a market trading node (MTN).
 This price is what is known as the Locational Marginal Price (LMP).
 At the end of the month, all the hourly schedules of the trading participants, measured through their electricity meters, are accounted for, for settlement.
 The generators, on a daily basis, submits to the IMO the bilateral contract quantity (BCQ) such that the IMO will know how much of the electricity volume will be settled based on the spot price and how much BCQ volume will be netted out of the market settlement.
 This BCQ volume will then be settled by the Genco and his counterparty DU based on the ERC approved contract price.

 The WESM is currently operated by the Independent Electricity Market Operator of the Philippines (IEMOP).
 IEMOP is responsible for WESM operations by performing the following functions: